 Countryside Animafest Cyprus is the official Cyprus animation Festival.
 Its aim is to cultivate the art of animation, by raising audience awareness and promoting cultural, financial and social development in the field of independent animation filmmaking.
 Its various activities throughout the year include the annual Countryside Animafest Cyprus, expert seminars and workshops, academic forums, special screenings, etc. In this way the festival initiates international collaborations and provides opportunities for artistic growth.

-1. International Animation short film Competition (Grand Prix - Dimitri Eipides)
+1. International Narrative Shorts (Grand Prix – Dimitri Eipides)

 2021 Festival Coverage